 7 .
 Make sure your LinkedIn profile is up to date

 There is an expectation that directors have a professional online presence, so keeping your LinkedIn profile updated is essential.
 Your Linkedin profile should not only be board fit.
 Your profile must include your board profile, board & committee roles, skills valuable to boards, and governance qualifications.
 I also suggest you include organisations you are passionate about in the Causes section.

 How we can help

-Mastering the direct approach and establishing an extensive target list is something the was cover extensively in our Board Appointment Traning Series.
+Mastering the direct approach to get on a Board in the UK and establishing an extensive target list is something I cover extensively in our Board Appointment Training Series.
 The 18-module online training series is exclusive to our Executive Members.